|God's guidance isn't always easy to understand|

 negative effects of sin, which is God's judgment for breaking His laws

-and commands, so being cursed is simply having a judgment for sin.
+and commands, so being cursed is simply having a judgment or bad consequence for sin.
 The

 church gets confused about curses and doesn't believe they can come to